paulklemm/snr/README.md

 This file can also be called `dictionary.json` and then acts as fallback configuration for all files in a folder if there is no specific dictionary file provided for a dataset.

 The `dictionary.json` file is also used to add *metadata* to each dataset.
 All the available metadata will be displayed by Sonar.

+Currently the metadata facilities are rather restricted.
+The elements will be displayed as they are on the first nesting level.
+There are, however, no special handling or URLs or similar things.
+This needs to be enhanced soon.

 ## Node Server